MasterShomya/Netflix-UI-clone/README.md

 # Netflix India UI Clone

-Welcome to the **Netflix India UI Clone** project!
+Welcome to the **Netflix India UI Clone** project.
 This is a simple static replica of the Netflix India homepage, built with **HTML** and **CSS**.
 The objective of this project is to mimic the design and layout of Netflix India's homepage with a focus on building a responsive, modern UI.

 ---